trinodb/trino/plugin/trino-bigquery/README.md

-# BigQuery Connector Developer Notes
+# BigQuery Connector Developer Notes2

 The BigQuery connector module has both unit tests and integration tests.
 The integration tests require access to a BigQuery instance in Google Cloud.